Consistent and Secure Default RBAC¶

 How operators opt into the new functionality¶

-If we can complete each item above for the Yoga release, operators will be able to configure each service to opt into the new defaults across all services, securely implementing the same personas across the deployment:
+If we can complete each item above in the Zed release, operators will be able to configure each service to opt into the new defaults across all services, securely implementing the same personas across the deployment:

 [oslo_policy]